cremedelacremetop/cremedelacreme/README.md

 Additionally, we found the same predominant content rating when using the dataset with imputations:

-- Content Rating, grouped by top, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top.html)
+(*) Note: It's important to note that, for the datasets with imputations, we had to remove the information related with Colombia and Editors' Choice for the analysis related with top-lists.
+We had to remove that data because the data is missing for more than three weeks.

 - Content Rating, grouped by top, for dataset with LOCF imputation, without Colombia: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_top_co.html)

 - Content Rating, grouped by top, for dataset with LOCF imputation, without Editors' Choice: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_top_ec.html)

+- Content Rating, grouped by top, for dataset with MFO imputation, without Colombia: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top_co.html)

+- Content Rating, grouped by top, for dataset with MFO imputation, without Editors' Choice: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top_ec.html)

 In conclusion, no matter if we are analyzing Top Free, Top selling or Editor choice, the predominant content rating is _Everyone_.